-Is it the time for Google Maps API alternatives?
+Is it time for Google Maps API alternatives?

 For many years, Google Maps has been the most popular tool for desktop and mobile end users.
-People searching for a plumber in the neighborhood, trying to locate the nearest ATM or simply looking for the direction in the new place were using the Google’s product.
-Traditional businesses use online maps for advertising and digital businesses use it as a part of their products.
-For example: Google Maps used to be the first choice for variety of food delivery management software or taxi apps.
+People searching for a plumber in the neighborhood, trying to locate the nearest ATM or simply looking for the direction in a new place when using Google’s products.
+Traditional businesses use online maps for advertising and digital businesses use them as a part of their products.
+For example, Google Maps used to be the first choice for a variety of food delivery management software or taxi apps.

 But the landscape has changed after Google increased Maps API pricing.
 It forced a lot of companies to look for an alternative.
 What’s more, the change in the pricing is not the only issue compelling business owners and developers.
-Low-traffic users with their free plans still have to “pay” with their end-users’ personal data.
-And they don’t have the control over the map.
+Low-traffic users with their free plans still have to “pay” for their end-users personal data.
+And they don’t have control over the map.
 Alongside, Google has changed a few important technical things:

 - from now, the company requires users to create a valid API key for each of the web projects using Google Maps to display data;